-- Base Class: Broadly identifies the type of function performed by the device. - Sub-Class: More specifically identifies the device function. - Interface: Defines a specific register-level programming interface, if any, allowing device-independent software to interface with the device.
+• Base Class: Broadly identifies the type of function performed by the device.

+- Sub-Class: More specifically identifies the device function. - Interface: Defines a specific register-level programming interface, if any, allowing device-independent software to interface with the device.

-Class code encoding can be found at www.pcisig.com.
+Class code encoding can be found at the PCI SIG website.